garogarabed12/agentignore/README.md

 Some files should remain version-controlled but should not be used as agent context.

+## Prior Art

+AgentIgnore is an emerging community effort to standardize file exclusion for AI coding agents.

+The `.agentignore` concept has been explored independently by several developers, including [tourcoder/agentignore](https://github.com/tourcoder/agentignore/) and discussions in [agentsmd/agents.md#33](https://github.com/agentsmd/agents.md/issues/33) and the [Gemini CLI](https://github.com/google-gemini/gemini-cli/issues/4688) ecosystem.

+This project does not claim invention of the idea.
+Its goal is to provide a formal RFC and compatibility requirements that can help the ecosystem converge on a single vendor-neutral standard.

 ## Status

-> AgentIgnore is currently in the proposal phase.
+> `.agentignore` is currently in the proposal phase.

 The project is actively seeking feedback from maintainers of AI coding tools and the broader developer community.